 STAMP OUT HUNGER FOOD DRIVE DAY

-As they deliver to you mail order parts, bills and postcards, you get to do your part by filling their mailbag with non-perishable food donations.
+As they deliver to you mail order parts, bills, and postcards, you get to do your part by filling their mailbag with non-perishable food donations.

 Over the last 20 years, one billion pounds of food has been delivered by this drive which is sponsored by the National Association of Letter Carriers.
-The letter carriers representing the NALC receive help from rural letter carriers, other postal employees and other volunteers.
+The letter carriers representing the NALC receive help from rural letter carriers, other postal employees, and other volunteers.
 The Stamp Out Hunger Food Drive has received a number of accolades over the years, including two Presidential Certificates of Achievement.

-HOW TO OBSERVE
+HOW TO OBSERVE STAMP OUT HUNGER FOOD DRIVE DAY

-Volunteer your time at your local post office to sort food gathered for the Stamp Out Hunger Food Drive.
+Volunteer your time at your local post office to sort food gathered for the largest one-day food drive.
 Visit either of the following sites for more information on how to participate: www.nalc.org or www.usps.com.
+Leave non-perishable food items for your postal carrier to collect and deliver to food pantries as part of the drive.
+Drop off items at your local post office.
 Use #StampOutHungerFoodDrive to show your support for this worthy cause!

 The Stamp out Hunger Food Drive started in October 1991 as a pilot program.
 After the initial success of the drive that took place in ten cities across the country, the program was moved to the spring.
 Food banks during this time of year struggle to meet demand as contributions dwindle after the holiday season.